Large deviations of one-hidden-layer neural networks: Proofs for Theorem -- quenched LDP

 \subsection{Proofs -- good rate function}

-To prove Lemma \ref{lem:compact_level_sets} we can follow the lines of the proof of \cite[Proposition 8.1]{kill} which also proves goodness of a rate function.
+To prove Lemma \ref{lem:compact_level_sets} we can follow the proof of \cite[Proposition 8.1]{kill} which also proves goodness of a rate function.
 However, the rate function that we derived is completely different from the one considered in \cite{kill}, which is also used as a tightness function in their proof.
-This is not possible with our more complicated rate function and thus, we need to proceed differntly to establish tightness.
+This is not possible with our more complicated rate function and thus, we need to proceed differently to establish tightness.
 For this reason, we insert an additional lemma that is helpful here and in the proof of Corollary \ref{cor:weakLLN}.